lgastako/project/README.md

       the command is "re" but the name is longer... "re command line steroids" or "re-alias" ? think more

+  - cmd
+    - con: clashses with DOS cmd shell
+      - could do "cmds" or "cmdz" or something but that doesn't have the same ring
+        - maybe "commando" with a hint towards "command do"

   - Something arbitrary like gulp/grunt/etc